revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 RevoGrid wins when the scheduler is part of a larger data application.

-To validate the fit quickly, open the [scheduler landing page](/scheduler/), try the [live Gantt and scheduler demo](/demo/gantt), or review the [scheduler integration docs](https://pro.rv-grid.com/guides/gantt/).
+To validate the fit quickly, open the [JavaScript Scheduler landing page](/jsscheduler/), try the [live Gantt and scheduler demo](/demo/gantt), or review the [scheduler integration docs](https://pro.rv-grid.com/guides/gantt/).

 ## 2. Bryntum Scheduler / Gantt